Chapter 1 : Act 1

-Without wanting, we compare people between them, otherwise where is the expression there is not another like her or another like him coming from?
+Without meaning to, we compare people between each other.
+Otherwise, where is the expression there is not another like her/him coming from?

-They say that love does not resemble one another, that each time a new loves blossoms, we switch to a higher level, where we get to feel differently because of the experience, of the fact of once being filled with similar feelings, but knowing less of them.
+They say that love stories do not resemble one another, that each time a new love blossoms, one switches to a higher level, where they get to feel differently because of the experience they have, becuaseof the fact of once being filled with similar feelings, but knowing less of them.

-If the past remains as an ideal and there is no point of comparison to it, what chance does the future longer have?
+When the past remains an ideal and there is no point of comparison to it, what chances does the future any longer have?

 I am wasted away,